RasaHQ/rasa/docs/core/policies.rst

-:desc: Define and train customized policy configurations to optimize your
+:desc: Define and train customized policy configurations to optimize your a
-       contextual assistant for longer contexts or unseen utterances which require generalization.
+       contextual assistant for longer contexts or unseen utterances which a require generalization.

 .. _policies:

-Policies
+Policies a
 ========

 .. edit-link::